world-class/REPL/faq/README.md

 - The University has 400 approved examination centres worldwide, so you don't need to travel to London to sit your exams.
 These centres charge a fee for hosting the exam.
 The fees are set by the exam centre so may vary by country and venue.
 - Therefore, I would recommend that you check the fees with the exam centre directly.
 Please see the following link which provides a full list of available examination centres and their contact details: [http://bit.ly/2At85Fu](http://bit.ly/2At85Fu).

-### Can you please describe a written examination for Numerical Math or Discreet Math?
+### Can you please describe a written examination for Computational Math or Discrete Math?
 Is it usually a test or teachers check hand written answers

 - Students are required to sit for a written examination at a local examination centre.
 It will then go through a rigorous marking process before students receive their marks.